Universal Wrestling Federation (Japan): Newborn UWF

+In 1989 UWF promoted its largest event yet, U-COSMOS, at the Tokyo Dome on November 29.
+The event drew an announced attendance of 60,000 spectators, making it the most-attended professional wrestling event in Japan during the 1980s and the first professional wrestling event to sell out the newly opened Tokyo Dome.
+U-COSMOS was built around the concept of "異種格闘技戦" (ishū kakutōgi-sen), or "interstyle combat matches", in which UWF wrestlers faced established competitors from other martial arts, harkening back to Anotnio Inoki's own exploits in interstyle matches, including his famous match against Muhammad Ali.
+Six of the event's seven matches followed this format, with UWF wrestlers facing opponents from Muay Thai, kickboxing, sambo, freestyle wrestling, and judo.
+Yoji Anjo fought Muay Thai champion Changpuek Kiatsongrit to a five-round draw, while future Pancrase co-founder Minoru Suzuki was knocked out by American kickboxer and future UFC Heavyweight Champion Maurice Smith in the fourth round.
+Yoshiaki Fujiwara defeated Dutch kickboxer Dick Vrij by an Achilles tendon hold, while sambo practitioner Chris Dolman defeated Kazuo Yamazaki by armbar.
+Nobuhiko Takada defeated American freestyle wrestler Duane Koslowski by armbar, and in the main event Akira Maeda defeated Dutch judoka Willie Wilhelm, an Olympic bronze medalist and European champion, by a knee-bar in the second round.

 1990 saw many ups and downs in the short story of Newborn UWF.
 Future stars Masahito Kakihara and Yusuke Fuke debuted, and a new rulebook was devised in which the first person to score 5 knockdowns (in which the opponent could not get back up at once, similar to boxing knockout attempts) would win, giving the 5-knockdown situation the same weight as a submission.
 Shinji Jin, a non-wrestler who had taken over for Maeda as promotion president the previous year, wanted to co-promote with other federations and styles, particularly SWS and Hamada's Universal Lucha Libre, but Maeda, resenting other forms of professional wrestling from his New Japan days, decided to put the idea off.
 This, and the general Japanese economic downturn of the era, prompted Newborn UWF to close its doors with a farewell card on December 1, 1990, in Matsumoto, Nagano.

 The UWF wrestlers thus went their separate ways.
 Most of the roster (Takada, Yamazaki, Anjo, Nakano, Tamura, Kakihara, and Shigeo Miyato) founded UWF International, while Fujiwara, Funaki, Suzuki and Fuke founded Fujiwara Gumi, which made Jin's co-promoting idea into reality.
 As for Maeda, he, some rookies from the former UWF dojo, and foreign fighters Chris Dolman and Dick Vrij founded Fighting Network RINGS, which would dedicate itself to pure shoot-style wrestling, and later to legitimate mixed martial arts, without actually billing itself as wrestling.